Version 1.5, July 2023

 - For example, the corporate and strategic plans of the agency, and assessments and reviews undertaken of agency programs

 - For example, financial information relating to pay and grading structures in the agency, procurement procedures, tendering and contracts

 - Our lists

 - For example, agency contracts, grants and appointments, links to datasets published by the agency, information held in registers required by law, and other lists and registers relating to the agency’s functions

 - The contact details of an officer (or officers) who can be contacted about access to the agency’s information under the FOI Act.

 Accuracy and currency of published information

-- Some categories of information should be updated as soon as reasonably practicable after any change to that information — for example, information about the structure of an agency, senior officers, statutory appointments and contact arrangements; and reports that have been laid before the Parliament.
+- Some categories of information should be updated as soon as reasonably practicable after any change to that information — for example, information about the structure of the agency, senior officers, statutory appointments, contact arrangements and reports that have been laid before the Parliament.